iotexproject/quicksilver/README.md

 ## What's next?

-Quicksilver is just getting started, and there’s immense potential for growth.
-We’re inviting contributors to join us in building the future of AI agents and DePIN integration.
+Quicksilver is just getting started, and there's immense potential for growth.
+We're inviting contributors to join us in building the future of AI agents and DePIN integration.
 Here are some areas where you can make a difference:

 - **Integrate DePIN network**: Be part of Quicksilver’s core vision by researching and integrating a Decentralized Physical Infrastructure Network (DePIN).
 This is an opportunity to demonstrate how DePINs can act as the “sensorial” layer for AI agents.
 - **Implement advanced memory types**: Help Quicksilver remember more effectively!
 Experiment with innovative memory systems like conversation buffers or vector databases to enhance context retention and agent intelligence.
 - **Develop custom tools**: Bring your creativity to life by building tools for new functionalities, such as calendar access, task management, or data analysis.
 Your contributions can significantly expand the agent’s utility.
 - **Enhance workflow logic**: Improve the agent’s decision-making capabilities to make better use of the tools and resources available.
 Collaborate to create smarter, more adaptable workflows.

 Have an idea outside of this list?
-We’d love to hear it!
+We'd love to hear it!

 ## Quicksilver works with Eliza